 - Architecture: Towers, ramparts and vast medieval halls.

-- Access: Access is relatively easy, but caution is required.
+- Access: Access is relatively easy, but caution is advised.

 4: The Escartons Sanatorium

-An Abandoned Place of Care The Escartons sanatorium , built at the beginning of the 20th century, was intended to accommodate patients suffering from tuberculosis.
+An Abandoned Treatment Site: The Escartons sanatorium , built at the beginning of the 20th century, was intended to house patients suffering from tuberculosis.
 Closed in the 1970s, this site is now abandoned but remains a fascinating place to explore.

 Site Features